Finasteride 5mg Tablets

 Common: decreased libido

-Unknown : decreased libido depression, decreased libido that may continued after discontinuation of therapy, anxiety, suicidal ideation
+Unknown: decreased libido that may continue after discontinuation of therapy, depression, anxiety, suicidal ideation

 Cardiac disorders